 Whether the symptoms of people who were miraculously cured should be taken as representative of the symptoms of the people who died of the plague—whatever it was—is not a question that Herlihy addresses.
 Miraculous survivals may have selectively favored people not in fact infected by fatal diseases.

 Herlihy does not consider the historical evidence so far assembled to be decisive, and I agree.
 He suggests that rare mutant forms of plague are also consistent with the evidence.
 The example of HIV suggests to Herlihy that new infectious agents can appear apparently out of nowhere and can also disappear, leaving open the possibility that the agent of the Black Death may not be known to us now.

-In October 1998, French scientists published new evidence that the infectious agent of the Black Death was indeed today’s bubonic plague, at least from the sixteenth century onward.
-Urban construction projects in southern France had recently uncovered two mass graves known from historical evidence to contain victims of quarantine hospitals for what was then called “plague.”
-To avoid possible contamination by any other source, the French team pulled teeth that had never …
+In October 1998, French scientists published new evidence that the infectious agent of the Black Death was indeed today’s bubonic plague, at least from the sixteenth century onward.3 Urban construction projects in southern France had recently uncovered two mass graves known from historical evidence to contain victims of quarantine hospitals for what was then called “plague.”
+To avoid possible contamination by any other source, the French team pulled teeth that had never emerged from the…

 This article is available to online subscribers only.